 Immunizations prevent or reduce the likelihood of getting a disease.
 They should be part of your preventive health care and preparation for travel.
 Most immunizations are not mandatory for travel, but several vaccines are recommended for general travel or for particular destinations.
 Prices are subject to change during the school term.

 - TB Screening

 - All Claremont Colleges students are required to answer a TB screening questionnaire at the time of their entrance physical examination.
-Students determined to be at high risk of tuberculosis will require a TB skin test (PPD) and, if the skin test is positive, a chest x-ray.
+Students determined to be at high risk of tuberculosis will require a TB skin test (PPD) and, if the skin test is positive, a chest x-ray or Quantiferon blood test.
 The skin test costs $15.00.
 Chest x-ray and Quantiferon blood test, if needed, cost $75 each.
 The Quantiferon blood test is the preferred screening for students who received the BCG vaccination.

 - Hepatitis B